 Easter is often a time where churches gather everyone together during the Good Friday and Easter Sunday services.
 While these gatherings may be ‘multi-generational’, they are commonly not as ‘inter-generational’ as they could be.

 Intergenerational ministry focuses on the mutual discipleship of all people through the intentional gathering together of different generations.
-It is a way of doing ministry that seeks to hold in balance the need to pass on the Gospel to the next generation (Psalm 71:17-18), whilst allowing for children to also minister to adults (Matt.
-18:2-3).
-It recognises the priesthood of all believers (1 Pet.
-2:5) and the mutuality of the body of Christ (1 Cor.
-12:12-13).
-It is the ministry that each of us can offer to those who are both older and younger than us (see 1 Tim.
-5; 1 Jn.
-2:12-14).
+It is a way of doing ministry that seeks to hold in balance the need to pass on the gospel to the next generation (Ps 71:17-18), whilst allowing for children to also minister to adults (Matt 18:2-3).
+It recognises the priesthood of all believers (1 Pet 2:5) and the mutuality of the body of Christ (1 Cor 12:12-13).
+It is the ministry that each of us can offer to those who are both older and younger than us (see 1 Tim 5; 1 Jn 2:12-14).

 Because intergenerational ministry is intentional, we don’t seek to include children simply to give the leaders a well-deserved school holiday break.
 Rather, we are eager for their inclusion.
 Likewise, we are not looking for ways to distract children during the service time, but seeking ways to include them, hear from them and have them being co-contributors to our time together.

 The authors of Growing Young, Kara Powell, Jake Mulder, and Brad M Griffin, found that churches that are going well in their ministry to young people had a number of things in common.
 One of these, which the authors labels as ‘key chain leadership’, is the inclusion of young people in the leadership of the ministries in their churches.
 By being contributors to ministry, not just consumers, children and teenagers have a deeper connection to the ministry, to the church and ultimately to the people who are the church in their local setting.